ibm-cloud-docs/vmware-service/common/ha-dr.md

-If regional data remains intact, the service instance is restored to its previous state with the same connection strings.
-RTO = x, RPO = x minutes."
+If regional data for the management components remains intact, the service instance is restored to its previous state with the same configuration.

-If regional state is corrupted, the service is restored from the last internal backups that are stored in a cross-region {{site.data.keyword.cloud_notm}} Object Storage bucket.
-This might result in up to 24 hours of data loss.
+If regional state for the management components is corrupted, the service is restored from the last internal backups that are stored in a cross-region {{site.data.keyword.cloud_notm}} Object Storage bucket.
+This type of corruption can result in 24 hours of data loss.

+After the management components are restored, workloads that are deployed by the customer must be restored by the customer by using either the Veeam Backup and Recovery solution or with VMware Cloud Director Availability.

 If {{site.data.keyword.IBM_notm}} can’t restore the service instance, you must restore the service as described in the [Disaster recovery architecture](#disaster-recovery-intro).